lighthouseCollective/lighthousecollective.github.io/README.md

 Or visit our [Github](https://github.com/lighthouseCollective).

-If you want to see a more complete display of our growing portfolio, head on over to our [Instagram](https://www.instagram.com/ligh7house_collec7ive/) by clicking the link or by snapping a photo of the image below with your Instagram camera.
+If you want to see a more detailed display of our growing portfolio, head on over to our [Instagram](https://www.instagram.com/ligh7house_collec7ive/) by clicking the link or by snapping a photo of the image below with your Instagram camera.

 <img src="/img/ligh7house_collec7ive.png" alt="instagramTag"
         title="Instagram Social Tag" width="150" height="150" />

+**Give us a ring!
+307.223.1232**

 ___

-**Here are a couple of our more recent projects**
+***Here are a some of our recent projects :***
+___

 ### Web Design
-___

 #### New England Family First Life Insurance